 Space - the overall size of the room, height of ceiling, access to both sides of bed (double occupancy), access to furniture.
 Comfort - seating comfort, height of chair to desk, lighting levels and temperature.
 Noise intrusion.

 Ease of use - usability of desk/dressing table, access to drawers and wardrobe, sight of full length mirror, viewing of TV from all chairs, socket height, proximity of sockets to electrical facilities.
-At any level where room service is advertised consider ease of dining, ie. where a hot cooked breakfast is required, then the need for proper height dining should be considered.
+At any level where room service is advertised consider ease of dining, but where full meal service or hot cooked breakfast are required, then the need for proper height dining should be considered.